 Reciprocal IVF – What Is It?

 Reciprocal IVF is a type of IVF (in vitro fertilization) treatment that allows lesbian couples who do not have infertility to have a baby of their own.
-In this procedure, one of the female partners provide the eggs.
-These eggs are then fertilized with a qualified donor sperm which is taken from a sperm bank and the other female partner carries the pregnancy.
-Also called two-mom IVF or partner IVF, the procedure is highly appealing for many lesbian couples as it allows both partners to have physically and biologically connection with their baby.
+The definition of reciprocal IVF is the same as regular IVF, however in this procedure eggs are retrieved from one partner and used to fertilize with a qualified donor sperm which is taken from a sperm bank, then fertilized embryos are transferred into the other partner’s uterus.

 IVF is an abbreviation for ‘in vitro fertilization’.
 The Latin term “in vitro” literally meaning “in glass”.
 IVF is the process of fertilization by manually combining surgically retrieved eggs and a sperm sample in a laboratory.
 After 2–5 days, the fertilized embryo(s) are transferred into the uterus.

 Before talking about the prices, let us answer this basic question: What Is IVF?
 IVF is a fertilization process of combining eggs and a sperm sample manually in a laboratory dish to produce embryo(s), and then to transfer them into the uterus.